 Print the math mats for each student.
 Have the children make play dough balls (or any shape desired) to match the number indicated by the Dr. Seuss card.
 This math mat works solely with the numbers 10-20, but additional cards can be made from index cards to represent any number the children may be working on.

 Additional activity: Make index cards with basic shapes or lines on them.
 Have the children use the play dough to try and make the shape or line that is represented on the card.

-Materials needed: old puzzle pieces (save those puzzles that have lost pieces over the years!), red, black, and white tempera paint, craft eyes, black markers, liquid glue, white heavy paper (for mounting), and red ribbon – one strip per student to make a bow tie (many dollar stores often sell felt ribbon and bows that are great for this project.)
+Materials needed: blank puzzle pieces (or save those puzzles that have lost pieces over the years), red, black, and white tempera paint, craft eyes, black markers, liquid glue, white heavy paper (for mounting), and red ribbon – one strip per student to make a bow tie (many dollar stores often sell felt ribbon and bows that are great for this project.)